-the type and maturity of the AMP, for example, programs such as the elective eaching ne-ime nspection program, or infrequent inspection activities may take priority over longstanding programs such as the Steam Generator rogram, which routine inspect
+the type and maturity of the AMP, for example, programs such as the Selective Leaching and One-Time Inspection programs, or other infrequent inspection activities may take priority over longstanding programs such as the Steam Generators program, which includes routine inspections

 issues that were addressed in an Atomic Safety Licensing Board hearing or Advisory Committee on Reactor Safeguards committee meeting

-issues that were in the public domain at the time of the application review
+issues that were in the public domain at the time of the LR application review

-whether the licensee updated its AMPs as a result of recent since the issuance of its renewed license
+whether the licensee updated its AMPs as a result of recent OE since the issuance of its renewed license

+whether the licensee evaluated the need to update its AMPs as a result of revisions to or interim staff guidance updates to the Generic Aging Lessons Learned (GALL) Report or the GALL-SLR Report (as appropriate), or other approved guidance, such as topical reports, since the issuance of its renewed license

+for AMP effectiveness reviews, risk insights associated with the potential for aging effects that could affect the intended function of the structure or component

+insights gained by discussions with resident inspectors related to potential age-related degradation trends at the site

-whether the licensee update its AMPs as a result of updates to the GALL Report -Sor other approved guidance such as topical reports since the issuance of its renewed licenseinsightsthe risk significance of SSCs associated with the regulatory commitments, using insights gained from sources such as the NRC’s “SDP Risk Informed Inspection Notebooks,” Revision 2
+the risk significance of SSCs associated with the regulatory commitments, using insights gained from sources such as the NRC’s “SDP Risk Informed Inspection Notebooks,” Revision 2

 03.03 Level of Effort

 The number of AMPs, commitments, TLAAs and license conditions vary broadly from plant to plant depending on when the plant was relicensed and other factors.
 Therefore, IP 71003 does not contain a predetermined sample size for each component of the inspection that would uniformly represent each plant.
 As such, the lead inspector will determine the sample size and extent of review of license conditions, AMPs, TLAAs and regulatory commitments prior to performing IP 71003 inspections.
-For Phase II, the lead inspector should ensure that the team comprehensively inspects a majority (recommended greater than 70 ) of the number of AMPs, commitments, TLAAs and license conditions to assess the adequacy and effectiveness of the program.Some sites may not require the same level of inspection effort as others and may be inspected using a smaller sample size. multi-unit sites units similar design, the same level of inspection at the additional units .
-The lead inspector should use discretion in determining the inspection sample size at multi-unit sites with similar design units.
+For Phase II, the lead inspector should ensure that the team comprehensively inspects a majority (recommended greater than 70 percent) of the number of AMPs, commitments, TLAAs and license conditions to assess the adequacy and effectiveness of the LR program.
+For Phase IV, the lead inspector should select a sample of approximately six AMPs to be reviewed during the inspection.
+Some sites may not require the same level of inspection effort as others and may be inspected using a smaller sample size.
+For multi-unit sites with units of similar design, the same level of inspection at the additional units may not be necessary.
+The lead inspector should use discretion in determining the inspection sample size at multi-unit sites with similarly designed units.

-03.04 Inspection Sample Selection
+03.04 Inspection Sample Selection for Phase I, II, III, and V Inspections

-Selection of License Conditions: The sample should a review of conditions placed in the renewed operating license.
+Selection of License Conditions: The sample should be based on a review of the license conditions placed in the renewed operating license.

-sample population of license conditions will be inspected to determine the license conditions were implemented prior NRC approval was obtained.
+The sample population of license conditions will be inspected to determine whether the license conditions were implemented.
+If changes to the license conditions were made, verify that prior NRC approval was obtained.
 Inspection of license conditions should include a review of supporting documentation to determine if the licensee has taken the appropriate actions, including corrective action, to satisfy a particular license condition.
-Appropriate technical expertise should be requested from the program office if needed.
+Appropriate technical expertise should be requested from the LR program office if needed.

-Selection of Commitments: The sample should a review of regulatory commitments were accepted by the staff during the course of the application review and which describe a modification enhancement or future action necessary for compliance with 10 CFR Part 50 or 10 CFR Part 54.
+Selection of Commitments: The sample should be based on a review of the regulatory commitments that were accepted by the staff during the course of the LR application review and which describe a modification, enhancement, or future action that is necessary for compliance with 10 CFR Part 50 or 10 CFR Part 54.